sleepymalc/How2LaTeX/README.md

 > Notice that in order to produce `{}`, we need to type `\{\}`.

-The size of the absolute value and the parenthesis are still in the defult size, while the formula being wrapped is much higher than the default size.
+The size of the absolute value and the parenthesis are still in the default size, while the formula being wrapped is much higher than the default size.
 Let's see how we can fix this.

 #### Automatic Sizing

-To automatically resizing the brackets, and parentheses, we ust `\left...\right...` to do this.
+To automatically resize the brackets, and parentheses, we use `\left...\right...` to do this.
 For the above example, the resized formula should be

 ```latex
 \[